-"Indenture" means the Indenture of Trust, dated as of October 1, 2015, by and between the Department and the Trustee, as originally executed or as it may from time to time be supplemented, modified or amended by any Supplemental Indenture.
+"Indenture" means the Indenture of Trust, as originally executed or as it may from time to time be supplemented, modified or amended by any Supplemental Indenture.

 "Independent Certified Public Accountant" means any firm of certified public accountants appointed by the Department, and each of whom is independent pursuant to the Statement on Auditing Standards No. 1 of the American Institute of Certified Public Accountants.